 “You misunderstand, sweetie.”

-Rocking her back and forth, he said, “It’s Christmas and my gift to you is a promise.
-I promise to get help, to stop drinking, and to take care of you.
+Rocking her back and forth, he said, “It’s Christmas and my gift to you is to fulfill my promise to your mom, to get help, stop drinking, and take care of you.
 I’ve let you down, Maya.
 I’ve let your mom down.”